As natural gas expands in Gulf, residents fear rising damage

 Associated Press journalists Janet McConnaughey in New Orleans and Rhonda Shafner in New York contributed to this report.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
-The AP is solely responsible for all content.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious
+The AP is solely responsible for all content.7 Great Biotech Stocks to Buy in Expectations of Better Days Ahead

 .